Lewis Hamilton: 2022–2024: Ground-effect struggles and departure from Mercedes

 Mercedes once again faced concerns over their car's competitiveness ahead of the season.
 Hamilton endured another winless campaign amidst Red Bull dominance, securing several podium finishes throughout and finishing third in the standings.
-He took his record ninth pole at the —his first since 2021—surpassing Senna and Schumacher for the most pole positions at the same Grand Prix.
+He took his record ninth pole at the —his first since 2021—surpassing Senna's and Schumacher's records for the most pole positions at the same Grand Prix.
 Hamilton signed a two-year contract extension worth over million to remain with Mercedes.

 Hamilton won the 2024 British Grand Prix, his first race victory since 2021.